Tom Oliva - Founder & Executive Director

 tom@aahsff.com

-Andrew Jenks - Founder
+Andrew Jenks - Co-Founder

 At the mere age of 19, Andrew moved into an assisted living facility for two months; what started as a simple, low-budget documentary turned into an international hit, ANDREW JENKS, ROOM 335, premiering on HBO in January 2008.
 The New York Post said, "It's almost impossible to believe that a kid could produce a documentary like this.
 It's a gorgeous, hilarious, sad, wonderful, unblinking look at the joy of life - even at the end of it.”
 At 21-years-old, ESPN Films financed his second documentary, the award-winning film THE ZEN OF BOBBY V., which followed Bobby Valentine, the former New York Mets manager and famed American baseball coach who had become a national icon in Japan while managing the Chiba Lotte Marines.